majo44/postcss-es-modules/docs/README.md

 ```

 To run this example you have to transpile css file ahead.
 With the `inject.moduleType` set to `cjs`.
-The full working example you will fine in the [./docs/examples/ssr-react]().
+The full working example you will find  [here](https://majo44.github.io/postcss-es-modules/#/examples/react-ssr-webpack-typescript/).

 ### Lazy/On demand/Instant/None styles injection
 There are few modes how the styles injection can work.